 The aliasing effect is expected when rendering a line, as one of its dimensions is many times smaller than the other.
 Even with a GPU anti-aliasing 16x turned on, the quality can be undesirable (Figure 7).

 Our approach to reduce aliasing is rather simple, and also very effective.
-For each point $\mathbf{ P_i }$ of the point set representing the 3D tube we calculate the size of a pixel’s diagonal in world coordinates at $\mathbf{P_i }$’s location.
+For each point $\mathbf{ P_i }$ of the point set representing the 3D tube, we calculate the size of a pixel’s diagonal in world coordinates at $\mathbf{P_i }$’s location.
 If the radius $r$ of the cross section at $\mathbf{ P_i }$’s location is smaller than a pixel’s diagonal, we set r with the pixel’s diagonal size.
-This approach combined with the LOD described in the previous section solves the visual problem of aliasing.
-However, as the radius of the tubes is being changed, there will be a disproportion in the scene.
-Objects near the tubes will seem smaller when viewed from distance.
-In our renderer however, our goal is to view the tubes always as they have a different semantic than the rest of the scene, therefore this disproportion is natural.
+This approach, combined with the LOD described in the previous section, solves the visual problem of aliasing.
+However, as the radius of the tubes is being changed, the scene will be disproportionately represented; objects near the tubes will seem smaller when viewed from distance.
+In our renderer, however, the goal is to always view the tubes, as they have a different semantic than the rest of the scene, therefore this disproportion is natural.
 Nevertheless, if the tubes are supposed to disappear at a given distance, then an alpha correction should be applied alongside with the radius inflation, so there will be no disproportion.

 \section{The Tessellator Pipeline}